markusmin/misebastes_annotator/README.md

 (1) Taking your raw fasta file and trimming it down so that each DNA sequence is only listed once, with all species that share the barcode assigned to the sequence barcodes with different species that share a barcode.
 This fasta file is one of the outputs.
 (2) Using the fasta file to append a new column to an Anacapa ASV file, identifying all species that share the particular barcode.

-These two steps can also be used independently.
+The first step can also be used independently to detect which species share a sequence for your metabarcode.

-### Example usage
+### Example usage/Instructions

 #### Misebastes_annotator

+If you have a fasta file containing all of your barcodes and an ASV table that you wish to annotate, use the following command to run the complete script:

 python3 misebastes_annotator.py ecoPCR_RF_barcodes.fasta Min_sebastes_ASV_sum_by_taxonomy_40.txt